-Sleep on your back with a pillow under your knees, or on your side with a pillow between bent knees.
+Sleep on your back with a pillow under your knees or on your side with a pillow between bent knees.
 This helps align the spine.

 Avoid using pillows that are too high or too low.
 Instead, use a neck roll or pillow under your neck while you sleep to keep the neck straight.

-Sleep on a mattress that supports you, with a pillow under your neck.
+Sleep on a mattress that supports you.

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |